 How to Save Money Automatically

-- Auto-Transfers & Periodic Payments: If you know exactly how much your bills are and how much you need to get by each month, why not automatically transfer an amount you can afford to your savings as soon as you get paid?
+- Auto-Transfers: If you know exactly how much your bills are and how much you need to get by each month, why not automatically transfer an amount you can afford to your savings as soon as you get paid?
 Even $25 a month adds up over time.